matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/solidity.md

   Output zkEVM bytecode of the contracts.

 - `--debug-output-dir <path>`
-  Dump all IRs to files in the specified directory.
+  Dump all IR to files in the specified directory.
   Only for testing and debugging.

 - `--llvm-verify-each`
-  Set the verify-each option in LLVM.
+  Set the `-verify-each` option in LLVM.
-  Only for testing and debugging.
+  For testing and debugging.

 - `--llvm-debug-logging`
   Set the debug-logging option in LLVM.